TomerGrinberg1/web-crawler/README.md

 The web crawler takes a base URL as input (I have used Jeen.ai website as default), crawls the main page, and follows the links found on that page (up to a specified depth).
 It extracts and saves the following information for each page:

 Page Name: The title of the page.

 Page URL: The full URL of the page.

 Page Content: The main textual content extracted from headers (h1, h2, h3) and paragraphs (p).

-Saving Data
+## Saving Data

 By default, the crawler saves the extracted data into an Excel file called web_crawl_data.xlsx.
-You can change the filename or export it as a CSV by modifying the save_to_excel or save_to_csv functions in the WebCrawler class.
+You can change the filename or export it as a CSV by modifying the save_to_excel function in the WebCrawler class.

-Command-Line Usage
+## Command-Line Usage
 You can configure the base URL and other parameters directly within the main.py file.

 ```python